Believers or Not Believers, Some Tact and Finesse When Traveling Doesn’t Hurt

 I guess they don’t have those gadgets yet up there.

-- Don’t use lobby’s monumental crosses and sculpture bases as stands for personal photos.
+- Don’t use the lobby’s monumental crosses and sculpture’s bases as stands for selfies.

-Yeah, I’ve observed in the past some sanctuary’s acolytes advise those frantic travelers when they go that extra step to picture that memorable “I was here” selfie.
+In this way, I’ve observed some times in the past some sanctuary’s acolytes warn those frantic travelers not to stand up there when they go that extra step to take that memorable “I was here” selfie.

-I think you may recognize some of these convenience rules that may indeed apply in religious buildings at your places of origin.
+I think you may recognize some of these convenience rules that may indeed apply to religious buildings at your own places of origin.